jpailden/jpailden.github.io/index.md

     - To generate the word document output, click the button `Knit` and wait for the word document to appear.

-    - RStudio will prompt you (only once) to install the `knitr` package.
+    - RStudio will prompt you to install the `knitr` package.

 * Submit your completed laboratory exercise using Blackboard's Turnitin feature.
 Your Turnitin upload link is found on your [Blackboard](<https://bb.siue.edu/webapps/portal/execute/tabs/tabAction?tab_tab_group_id=_35_1>) course shell under the Laboratory folder.